vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intent.html.md

 <%= image_tag "android_intents/explicit_intent.png", alt: "Explicit Intenet", title: "Explicit Intenet" %>

-##Implicit Intents
+##Implicit Android Intent

-Android Implicit Intents are intents where instead of defining the exact components, you define the action you want to perform.
+Implicit Android Intents is the intent where instead of defining the exact components, you define the action you want to perform.
 The decision to handle this action is left to the operating system.
 The OS decides which component is best to run for implicit intents.

 Whenever you delegate responsibility to another application from your application, you use Implicit Intents.